quasarframework/quasar/docs/src/pages/quasar-plugins/cookies.md

 If true, the cookie transmission requires a secure protocol (HTTPS) and will NOT be sent over HTTP.
 Default value is `false`.

 ::: tip
-If using Quasar CLI and on dev mode, you can enable HTTPS through quasar.config.js > devServer > https: true.
+If using Quasar CLI and on dev mode, you can enable HTTPS through quasar.config file > devServer > https: true.
 :::

 ### Option: other